How to Build or Buy a Shipping Container Home

 4. Financing Your Home

 If you’re unable to pay cash for everything, be sure to discuss your financing options with your company and your bank.
 Financing information is available on modularhomeowners.com and through the Federal Housing Administration.
-Also, to ensure that your home isn’t a financial nightmare, have a budget and stick to it.
+To ensure that your home isn’t a financial nightmare, have a budget and stick to it.
 If you have to borrow money, borrow as less as you can.
 Container homes are more affordable than traditional houses, but don’t get carried away.

 Overall, there are many benefits to owning a shipping container home, such as eco-friendliness, affordability, fast and off-site construction and the ability to withstand natural disasters.
 Hopefully, you’re excited to learn more about shipping container homes.
-So watch videos about building a container home.
+Watch videos about building a container home.
 Be inspired and find your dream design, and then go make that dream a reality.